 Is this an emergency?
 Find a list of police and other emergency reporting options here.

-If you’re not sure you’re ready to file a formal report, consider contacting a confidential resource.
+If you’re not sure that you’re ready to talk to the Title IX Office, consider contacting a confidential resource.
 Find a list of confidential reporting options here.
 Confidential resources will not reveal what you tell them to anyone – not the police, not the Title IX Office – without your consent.
 They also can provide you with support and link you to services.
 Anonymous reports concerning an act of sexual harassment, sexual violence, stalking or intimate partner violence can be made via this anonymous reporting form.

 Please know that:

-Oxy’s sexual misconduct policy applies to everyone – students, faculty, staff, administrators, and campus visitors.
+Oxy’s sexual and interpersonal misconduct policy applies to everyone – students, faculty, staff, administrators, and campus visitors.

 It’s never too late to report sexual misconduct.